codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/configuration-file/options.md

 | Allowed value | Meaning
 | --- | ---
 | true | Place guards that allow safe usage pf shared pointers to object being constructed
 | false | Do not place guards automatically.
-Make sure to use [CppCtroSelfReference] attributes manually, otherwise you will have a 'deletion in constructor' issue.
+Make sure to use [CppCtorSelfReference](../cpp-attributes/reference.md#cppctorselfreference) attributes manually, otherwise you will have a 'deletion in constructor' issue.

 True